 Asthma & COPD Telehealth Service for Country WA

-The Asthma & COPD Telehealth service is a free service that brings care closer to home for West Australians living in rural or regional WA with asthma and chronic obstructive pulmonary disease (COPD).
+The Asthma & COPD Telehealth service is a free service that brings care closer to home for Western Australians living in regional WA with asthma and chronic obstructive pulmonary disease (COPD).

 COPD is also known as chronic bronchitis or emphysema.
 In many country areas, access to asthma and/or COPD services is limited or does not exist.
-Now country people can get education and support for their condition from an experienced respiratory educator via a telehealth appointment on a computer or television screen.
+Now people living in regional areas can get education and support for their condition from an experienced respiratory health educator via a telehealth appointment on a computer or television screen.

 How does the telehealth service work?

-The service uses videoconferencing to provide telehealth appointments, linking you with a respiratory educator via a computer or television screen.You might be at your local hospital, health centre, community resource centre or telehealth-enabled GP surgery.
+The service uses videoconferencing to provide telehealth appointments, linking you with a respiratory health educator.
+This service can be delivered from your local hospital, health centre, community resource centre or telehealth enabled GP surgery.

 In places where there is good enough internet connection, you might even link in to the appointment in your own home via a computer or mobile device.

-During the telehealth consultation, an experienced respiratory educator located at the Asthma Foundation WA office in Perth will help you to manage your condition working in partnership with your local GPs and health services where possible.
+During the telehealth consultation, an experienced respiratory health educator located at Asthma WA’s Perth office will help you to manage your condition working in partnership with your local GPs and health services where possible.

 Is it an established technology?